snowman07/cybersecurity/Fall 2025/CYBR3010 Cybersecurity Foundations/Assignments/1 Build Your Virtual Network Lab/README.md

    - On the left pane, click "My Downloads"
    - You can either search VMware Workstation Pro or where you see "Free Software Downloads", click "HERE"
    - Click "VMware Workstation Pro".
 You will then see an option to download different versions of Windows and Linux.
-   - Click the version.
-Agree to the terms and conditon.
+   - Click the version depending on the machine you are using.
+Agree to the terms and conditions.
    - You can now download the installer and use the executable file to install VMware Workstation Pro in your machine.

 2. Download the images needed to setup CML and FortiManager